Objective:

 - Sharpening option: Enable this to reconstruct sharp features present in the implicit body.
 Typically, enabling the sharpening option improves the approximation quality of the mesh by a lot.
 Thus, in practice, it is often possible to decrease the tolerance input and enable sharpening to obtain a given target tolerance between the mesh and the implicit.

-- In most cases, the output mesh should not have any defects (i.e. closed, no self-intersections, and manifold).
-However, in a rare occurrence, the resulting mesh may have self-intersections, be non-manifold, or have pockets (i.e., two triangles with an extremely small dihedral angle).
+- In most cases, the output mesh should not have defects (i.e., closed, no self-intersections, and manifold).
+However, in rare occurrences, the resulting mesh may have self-intersections, be non-manifold, or have pockets (i.e., two triangles with an extremely small dihedral angle).

 - Simplification option: The old version provides an "adaptivity" input that can be used to obtain a mesh with fewer elements in areas of low curvature.
-In a similar spirit, the new version has a "simplify" option that produces a mesh with the least amount of triangles while still conforming to the input tolerance.
-Similar to the old version, the simplification process can introduce new mesh defects (self-intersections and overfolds).
+Similarly, the new version has a "simplify" option that produces a mesh with the least amount of triangles while still conforming to the input tolerance.
+Like the old version, the simplification process can introduce new mesh defects (self-intersections and overfolds).
 Enabling this option will substantially increase the runtime of the block.

 - Overloads: The block has an overload that provides even more inputs.
 In particular, it provides a “Sharpening Extent” input.
-This can be used to localize the sharpening to certain regions of the mesh.
+This can be used to localize the sharpening to certain mesh regions.
 It also provides a “Sharpening iterations” parameter which can be used to run the sharpening algorithm multiple times to potentially increase the quality of the sharp feature reconstruction.

 Pros | Cons |